hgcl/digital-garden/docs/3-literature/progressive-summarization.md

 # Progressive Summarization

-Progressive summarization is a note-taking technique created by Tiago Forte.
+Progressive summarization is a note-taking technique created by [[tiago-forte]].
 When creating notes from a source, its objective is to find the right balance between discoverability and understanding.

 ## Discoverability vs. Understanding